nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Wunderlist

 Strengths:
-- Clearly display tasks that have not been completed
+- Clearly displays tasks that have not been completed
 - Tasks can be categorized under different lists
 - Tasks can have sub tasks
 - Possible to highlight tasks by marking as important (starred) or pinning tasks